United Arab Emirates

 - Other support activities

 Upstream is represented by Shell Abu Dhabi B.V.
 (SAD BV) and Shell Exploration and Production International Ltd (SEPIL).
-SAD BV holds an interest in a non-operated venture, its revenues being subject to tax on the basis of the concession agreement with the government of UAE.
+SAD BV holds an interest in a non-operated venture, its revenues being subject to tax on the basis of a concession agreement with the government of UAE.
 SEPIL is a regional hub for the business and provides specialised services to Shell entities in the Middle East.

 Country Financial Analysis